jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 performance but can create a slight delay before diagnostics show up.
 Set this to `true` if you don't experience performance issues with your sources.

+Note that by default, Neovim will not display updated diagnostics in insert mode.
+Together with the option above, you need to pass `update_in_insert = true` to `vim.diagnostic.config` for diagnostics to work as expected.
+See `:help vim.diagnostic.config` for more info.

 ## Disabling null-ls

 You can conditionally block null-ls from setting itself up on Neovim startup by